siddheshhr/Todo-App/README.md

 npm install

-Then, navigate to the toodoo-app directory and install the React dependencies:
+Then, navigate to the react-app directory and install the React dependencies:

-cd toodoo-app
+cd react-app

 npm install
 --------------------------------------------------------------------------------------------------